SuperOfficeDocs/superoffice-docs/docs/api/person/services/update-person-services.md

 [!code-csharp[CS](includes/update-person-services.cs?range=38-39)]

-Here we give the index of the Person’s Email location that need s to be changed.
+Here we give the index of the Person’s Email location that needs to be changed.

 [!code-csharp[CS](includes/update-person-services.cs?range=42)]